phpseclib/phpseclib.github.io/versioned_docs/version-4.0/symmetric/overview.md

 Passwords should still follow good password guidelines.
 A number, an upper case / lower case character, a symbol, at least eight characters, whatever.
 But they don't need to be 16 or 32 characters including non-printable characters like keys ought to be.

-`setPassword`'s derives passwords using one of three different techniques:
+`setPassword`'s derives passwords using one of four different techniques:

 - [PBKDF1](https://tools.ietf.org/html/rfc2898#section-5.1)
 - [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
 - [PKCS12](https://tools.ietf.org/html/rfc7292#appendix-B.2) (used by some PKCS8 keys)
+- [bcrypt](publickeys/bcrypt.md): the OpenSSH bcrypt-pbkdf variant, not standard bcrypt.
+Specifically for parsing OpenSSH-encrypted private keys.

 The current best practices method for generating keys from passwords is actually [Argon2](https://en.wikipedia.org/wiki/Argon2), which is not implemented by phpseclib.
 The reason phpseclib doesn't support this is two fold

 1. Speed considerations.
 It's too slow for [sodium_compat](https://github.com/paragonie/sodium_compat) to implement and it's too slow for phpseclib to implement.
 Maybe [PHP8's JIT](https://wiki.php.net/rfc/jit) will change this.
 2. [PKCS8](publickeys/overview.mdx#common-key-formats) support.
 The key derivation functions that phpseclib does implement are all used, in one form or another, for PKCS8 public keys.

+If you do want Argon2, derive the key yourself with PHP's `sodium_crypto_pwhash()` and pass the result to `setKey()`.

-The parameters `setPassword` takes are as follows:
+The trailing parameters `setPassword` takes vary by `$method`.
+For PBKDF1, PBKDF2, and PKCS12:

 ```php
 $cipher->setPassword(